 What are the risks and potential complications of a breast reduction?

-Any surgery involves risks and potential complications.
+As with all surgeries, a breast reduction involves risks and possible complications.
 Complications may become serious and life threatening in some cases.
-Complications can develop during the procedure or throughout your recovery.
+Complications can develop during surgery or recovery.

 General risks of surgery